Thisisjameswyn/galactic-age-checker/README.md

 * HTML
 * CSS
 * MD
+* Webpack
+* Jest

 ### Installation Instructions
 1. Clone this repo: `git clone https://github.com/Thisisjameswyn/REPO URL`
 2. Enter new directory `cd REPO DIR`
 3. Install dependencies with `npm install`
+4. Verify the program works by running `npm run test`
-4. To run it locally, use the npm dev command `npm run start:dev`
+5. To run it locally, use the npm dev command `npm run start:dev`
-5. Open your web browser and navigate to http://localhost:9001
+6. Open your web browser and navigate to http://localhost:9001
-6. For a production build, use `npm run build`
+7. For a production build, use `npm run build`

 * * *